 The USAMRAA makes awards to eligible organizations, not to individuals.

 II.C.1.b.
 Principal Investigator

-Independent Investigators at all levels are eligible to be named by the organization as the PI on the application.
+Investigators must be at or above the level of Associate Professor (or equivalent) to be named by the organization as the PI on the application.